-Please read the enclosed materials and complete the volunteer application, background screening form, questionnaire, and interview request form.
-Return these pages to our office before 5 pm, no later than July 7th.
+Please read the enclosed materials and complete the volunteer application and background screening form.
+Return these pages to our office before 5 pm, no later than July 19th.

-Once we receive these application materials, we will review your application, begin calling your references (at least 2 positive references are required), conduct a background check, and schedule an interview.
+Once we receive these application materials, we will review your application, begin calling your references (at least 2 positive references are required), and conduct a background check.
 Only those applicants that pass this initial screening will be considered for the Master Gardener Program.
-Interviews will be held at the Baker County Extension Office on July 25-27 (see interview request form for times).
-Interviews should last approximately 20 minutes, allowing time to review your application and answer any questions you may have about the program.
+A short phone interview may be conducted to review your application and answer any questions you may have about the program.